barmalei/zebkit/readme.md

-## Three steps from prototype to ALPHA!
-## Step III

-The new Zebra version (pre-alpha3) has been practically completely re-viewed and re-worked.
-Many new features, design decisions have been applied.
-The new version is a bunch of new ideas with more accurate modularization.
-JSON UI form definition, IO package, JSON look and feel configuration, decoupling powerful Zebra UI engine from Rich UI components set are just a part of work has been done.
-Also performance and memory consumption has been improved sometimes in few times.
+## For impatient for: look at few demos

+   	* Full package, Zebra rich set of UI components: http://www.zebkit.org/samples/index.html
+   	* Zebra UI engine simple samples: http://www.zebkit.org/samples/uiengine.samples.html

+ Claims to: ask@zebkit.org

+## What is Zebra ?

-Zebra is JavaScript library that implements graceful and easy to use OOP concept together with rich set of UI components.
+Zebra is JavaScript library that implements graceful and easy to use OOP concept together with rich set of UI components, decopled UI engine, IO and other packages.
 The UI components are developed based on HTML5 Canvas element.
 This approach differs from traditional WEB UI, where user interface is built around HTML DOM and than "colored" with CSS.
 Zebra UI components are implemented from scratch as a number of widgets rendered on HTML Canvas.
-Everything, including UI components rendering, in developers hands.

-The project is still in pre-alpha state, but the new version is much more closer to the next alpha and beta phases.
-The author appreciates any possible feedback, criticism, help, suggestions and proposals.

 ### Features

-   *  Zebra easy OOP concept JavaScript: classes and interfaces, overriding, overloading, constructors, packaging, inner class, access to super class methods, etc
+   *  Zebra easy OOP concept JavaScript: classes, interfaces, overriding, overloading, constructors, packaging, inner class, access to super class methods, mixing, etc
    *  **Zebra UI Engine that can be used as powerful basis for:**
       * Pixel by pixel UI components rendering controlling
       * Simple and flexible events (keyboard, mouse, etc) manipulation, advanced event technique to develop composite UI components
       * Layouting UI components using number of predefined layout managers
       * Easy developing of own layout managers
-      * Full control of UI components rendering, paint manager does many things behind the scene
+      * Full control of UI components rendering
       * **Play video in Zebra UI panel**
       * **Flash-free, pure web native clipboard paste and copy supporting**
       * **Font metrics calculation**